 The Act establishes the State Brownfield Redevelopment Fund as a revolving fund within the Department of Treasury.
 Money in the Fund may be used to fund a grant and loan program created and operated by the Michigan Strategic Fund for the costs of eligible activities on eligible property.
-A person may apply to the MSF for approval of a grant or loan to fund eligible activities on eligible property, which the MSF must approve or deny within 90 days.
-Under the bill, the MSF would have to approve or deny the application within 60 days.
+A person may apply to the MSF for approval of a grant or loan to fund eligible activities on eligible property.
+Formerly, the MSF had to approve or deny an application within 90 days.
+The bill, reduced the time allowed to 60 days.